rlberry-py/rlberry/docs/basics/userguide/environment.md

 ## Load Atari environment
 A set of Atari 2600 environment simulated through Stella and the Arcade Learning Environment.
-More information [here](https://www.gymlibrary.dev/environments/atari/index.html#atari).
+More information [here](https://gymnasium.farama.org/environments/atari/).

-[atari_make](rlberry.envs.atari_make) add wrappers on gym.make, to make it easier to use on Atari games.
+The function "[atari_make()](rlberry.envs.atari_make)" add wrappers on gym.make, to make it easier to use on Atari games.

 ```python
 from rlberry.envs import atari_make